Is Coronavirus Affecting the DoD and CMMC?

 This isn’t without its fair share of limitation, though, and the Pentagon is aware of that.
 In an effort to increase cashflow to its small and large business contractors, the Pentagon has increased progress payment rates and is actively working to expedite payments and modify contracts.

 How the DoD is Assisting

 While the various branches of the Department are not fit to treat the Coronavirus, they can assist hospitals and hot spots that are being overwhelmed by treating those not infected with COVID-19 and freeing up care facilities that are equipped to do so.
 The Navy is doing just that.
 Jonathan Rath Hoffman, Assistant to the Defense Secretary for Public Affairs went on record Wednesday, Mar.
 18th saying that the USNS Mercy and USNS Comfort were beginning preparations for deployment in major cities that needed space freed up in local hospitals.
 New York has been determined as one of the cities that will receive this aid (via the USNS Comfort), while Los Angeles will house the USNS Mercy.

 Similarly, the United States Undersecretary to the Army, Ryan McCarthy, said on Tuesday, Mar.
 24th that he has ordered three field hospital units be deployed in Washington state and New York.
 Typically, the units are equipped to remediate sick and wounded soldiers, but they will be deployed to help clear hospital and care facilities of space for Coronavirus victims.

-The Airforce have been assisting in a different way.
+The Airforce has been assisting in a different way.
 On Monday, Mar.
 23rd, five hundred thousand COVID-19 testing kits were flown from Italy to Memphis, TN.
 The kits included swabs to collect samples and a liquid test to place the used swabs in.
 These tests are being deployed and the Airforce has plans to continue the distribution of test kits in the upcoming days.